hvignolo87/superside-challenge/README.md

 - [Airbyte](https://airbyte.com/) for data movement
 - [Airflow](https://airflow.apache.org/) for workflow orchestration
+  - The Airflow cluster is deployed with the `CeleryExecutor` and a Redis database working as a message broker between Celery and the worker.
 - [dbt](https://docs.getdbt.com/) for data modeling
   - The Airflow and dbt integration was made through [cosmos](https://astronomer.github.io/astronomer-cosmos/)
 - [Postgres](https://www.postgresql.org/) for data storage
   - This DB was selected just for simplicity
+- A local [registry](https://registry.hub.docker.com/_/registry/) for storing and distributing container images

 Airbyte and Airflow are installed in the kubernetes cluster via helm through its terraform providers.